Virslandir/HotelApp/README.md

-Planned: Add a desktop app client for hotel staff will be added to allow checking in guests.
+Planned: Add a desktop app client for hotel staff to allow checking in guests.